stuartpb/FetchController-spec/README.md

 Constructs a new `FetchController`, for use with a fetch at some point after construction.

 The only `options` property specified at this time is `observer`, which may take either a pre-constructed `FetchObserver` and associate it with the new `FetchController` as its `.observer` property, or a revealing-constructor function that will receive the newly-constructed `FetchObserver` associated with the `FetchController` as its `.observer` property.
+(A new `FetchObserver` will be constructed for any constructed `FetchController`, except when an existing one is passed in.)

+If a FetchObserver that has already been associated with a fetch (`.pending` is `false`) is passed to this constructor, this will throw a TypeError.

 ## Properties and methods

+### FetchController.observer

+A `FetchObserver` for the fetch controlled by this `FetchController`.

+Once the `FetchController` is associated with a fetch, this property is effectively read-only: any attempt to assign a different value to it (other than the `FetchObserver` associated with the same fetch it already has) will result in a TypeError.

+While this property may be written to (so long as the `FetchController` has not been associated with a fetch), if the value being set is anything other than a `FetchObserver` with a `.pending` value of true (one that has yet to be associated with a fetch), the assignment will throw a TypeError.
+(Also, as the value is always initialized to a `FetchObserver` on construction, there should never be a need to set this.)

 ### FetchObserver.pending, FetchController.pending

 Read-only property.
 A boolean introspecting whether the `FetchController` or `FetchObserver` is associated with a fetch (`false` if associated, `true` if not).

 This boolean is mostly only meaningful in the context of a pre-constructed `FetchController` or `FetchObserver` (for determining whether it has been used or not); for `FetchController` or `FetchObserver` objects constructed via revealing constructor or provided with a `FetchEvent`, this will always be `false`.

+As corresponding one-time Promise properties are on the table, design-wise, for these objects, neither a `FetchController` nor a `FetchObserver` may be reused for multiple fetches, nor may a `FetchController` or `FetchObserver` have their associated fetch changed (or vice versa) after the fetch's instantiation.
+As such, this property helps end developers determine whether or not a `FetchController` or `FetchObserver` is safe to use with a new fetch.

 ### FetchObserver.finished